 We can define a set of hole cards for any player.

-If we hover over the cards a pencil will appear on the right.
-We click it to bring up a popup:
+If we hover over the cards a pencil and a refresh icon will appear on top of the cards.
+If we click the pencil we get a pop-up:

 Here we select four cards and click Select.

 We have now defined hole cards for SB.
 Notice that our equity changed to 51%.

 We can toggle between a range and hole cards simply by clicking the refresh icon.